Bengali-Beginner-Family-and-Relationships

 Introduction

 Welcome to Lesson 5 of the Beginner Bengali course!
 In this lesson, you will build your vocabulary for family members and relationships.
-By the end of this lesson, you will be able to identify and refer to family members in Bengali, engage in simple conversations about family, and gain cultural insights into the importance of familial relationships in Bengali-speaking communities.
+From a grammatical standpoint, you will learn how to express possession.
+By the end of this lesson, you will be able to identify and refer to family members in Bengali and express possession (to have).

 1. Family Vocabulary